 Is Israel an apartheid state?
 Do the Palestinians endure racist laws and practices, both inside Israel and in the Occupied Territories?

 Today, Israel's defenders deny that "apartheid" as formerly practiced in South Africa applies to Israel and the Palestinians, despite South African Archbishop Demond Tutu's protestations to the contrary, but human rights attorney and former United Nations Special Rapporteur Richard Falk, along with political scientist Virginia Tilley, rendered their research in the March 2017 report titled Israeli Practices towards the Palestinian People and the Question of Apartheid, sponsored by the United Nations Economic and Social Commission for Western Asia.
 The report quickly caused a furore and was withdrawn from UN web sites.
 Richard Falk will review the report and the ensuing disputation on Wednesday, February 7 at 7:00 PM in Culver City.

 This public forum takes place at the Culver-Palms Methodist Church, 4464 Sepulveda Blvd, Culver City 90230, 5 blocks south of Culver Blvd.
 There is parking in a large lot behind the church.
 A suggested donation of $10/$5 for students is requested.
 (No one turned away for lack of funds.)
 Refreshments will be served.
-Reservations are strongly recommended to guarantee a seat.
+Seating is general admission, first come-first served.

 Organized by LA Jews for Peace & United Methodists’ Holy Land Task Force, cosponsored by The Markaz, Friends of Sabeel, People for Palestine-Israel Justice, Arbeter Ring/Workmen's Circle et al.